zolamk/terraform-provider-webdock/docs/index.md

 ### Optional

 - `api_endpoint` (String) The URL to use for the Webdock API.
-- `server_up_port` (Int) The port to be used when checking the server is actually up and ready to receive connections. by default 22.
+- `retry_limit` (Number) The number of times to retry operations with exponetial backoff.
-- `retry_limit` (Int) The number of times to retry certain operations with exponential backoff in between each try. by default 3.
+- `server_up_port` (Number) The port to use when checking if the server is actually reachable.